4g3nt47/Striker/README.md

 $ npm run build
 ```

 The above will compile everything into a static web application in `dist/` directory.
-You can move all the files inside into the web root of your web server, or event host it with a basic HTTP server like that of python;
+You can move all the files inside into the web root of your web server, or even host it with a basic HTTP server like that of python;

 ```
 $ cd dist